 A.D.
 Reed -- nonfiction, fiction

-Reed has been a professional writer and editor for more than thirty years, in journalism, commercial writing, and book editing and publishing.
-Prior to returning to North Carolina in 1993, he worked as a writer, copywriter, and marketing executive with NBC Television in New York, while moonlighting as a freelance editor for ArtNews and Antiques World Books.
-He has edited Asheville’s monthly Urban News since its founding in 2005, previously wrote a regular column for The Asheville Citizen-Times, and edited its monthly neighborhood edition, West Asheville News.
-Since 2004 he has worked with five writers on six books: two nonfiction volumes by Prof. Mallory McDuff of Warren Wilson College, Natural Saints (Oxford University Press, USA, 2010), and Sacred Acts (New Society Publishers, 2012); the forthcoming novel Trang Sen by Sarah-Ann Smith; two autobiographies, and the 2011 philosophical memoir Unbelievable: Faith, Reason, & the Search for Truth, by Joseph R. Haun.
-Reed is also the founder and owner of Pisgah Press in Asheville.
+A.D.
+Reed (www.myowneditor.com) has been a professional writer and editor for more than thirty years, in journalism, commercial writing, and book editing and publishing, best known as the author of Reed’s Homophones: A Comprehensive Book of Sound-alike Words, now in its fourth edition.
+Prior to returning to NC in 1993, he worked as a writer, copywriter, and marketing executive with NBC Television in New York while moonlighting as a freelance editor for ArtNews & Antiques World Books.
+He began editing full-time in the 1990s.
+He has edited Asheville’s monthly Urban News (www.theurbannews.com) since its founding in 2005, previously wrote a regular column for The Asheville Citizen-Times, and edited its monthly neighborhood edition, West Asheville News.
+His editing work includes two nonfiction volumes by Prof. Mallory McDuff of Warren Wilson College, and the Revolutionary War study Swords in Their Hands: George Washington and the Newburgh Conspiracy, by Dave Richards, scheduled to be added to the curriculum at West Point in 2020.
+He also edited and published the acclaimed novel Trang Sen by Sarah-Ann Smith; RF Wilson’s Rick Ryder Mystery series; two memoirs by Robin Russell Gaiser, Musical Morphine and Open for Lunch; several books of children’s literature; and five collections of poetry.
+He is the founder and owner of Pisgah Press in Asheville and its poetry imprint, ArsPoetica.

 Dawn Reno Langley -- line editing, fiction, nonfiction